ANTI-TIME/ANTI-TIME/README.md

 Answer: Dreams are a good example of when time is not linear.
 But this is not the only case.

-Question: What are other cases where time is not linear?
+Question: What are other cases help understand time is not linear?

 Answer: Some other cases include conscious states of PTSD, Psychosis, under the Influence of Psychedelics (such as DMT a naturally occurring chemical in the brain, LSD) and others.
 <!--